 - Parents must remain on the church premises while their children are in the nursery.

-- Parents and the Director of Christian Education will be informed in writing (using the injury report form) following any injury to a child in the nursery.
+- Parents and the Lead Pastor and Minister of Worship and Mission will be informed in writing (using the injury report form) following any injury to a child in the nursery.

 - Parents who would like to discuss concerns they have of the nursery should first consult with the Nursery Coordinator.